mort-sh/docs/documentation/SvelteKit.md

 ### Refreshing queries

-Any query can be updated via its `refresh` method:
+Any query can be re-fetched via its `refresh` method, which retrieves the latest value from the server:

 ```svelte
 <button onclick={() => getPosts().refresh()}>